Lab 1: Step Test of a First-Order System#

 Analytical Solution for a Step Test#

 The goal of this assignment is to fit a first-order model to the step test.
-The strategy we use will be use an analytical solution for a first-order model subject to a step change in the input.
-Then, by trail-and-error, find a set of model parameters that provide a good fit to the experimental data.
+We use will be use the analytical solution for a first-order model subject to a step change in the input.
+Then, by trail-and-error, we will find a set of model parameters that provide a good fit to the experimental data.
+Finally, you will perform this fitting via nonlinear regression.

 We start with a first-order model written in gain/time-constant form